hahnicity/ventMAP/ventmap/README.md

 ## Motiviation

-The goal is to make entire data preprocessing more easier and safer
+The goal is to make entire data preprocessing more easier and safer.

 ## Things that script does

- 1. anonymize patient id and offshift datetime
+ 1. Anonymize patient id and offshift datetime from raw data you transfer from the database
- 2. update cohort description file to align with raw data
+ 2. Update cohort description file to align with raw data after anonymization
- 3. run baseline machine learning model (Need to clone ccil_vwd repo first)
+ 3. Run baseline machine learning model (Need to clone ccil_vwd repo before you do this !)

 ## Quick start